 I have had this will for years and am not even sure where I got it, but think it might have been sent to me by a Bandy researcher.
 Elizabeth Bandy was a witness to this will, but as far as is known, she was not related to the Moss family.

-The inventory which is attached is an image of the original record and is somewhat difficult to read, but five more slaves are identified:
+The original inventory is somewhat difficult to read, but five more slaves are identified:

 Pursuant to an order of Court dated 23 Day of Augt we the